attilammagyar/js80p/README.txt

 Download and install either the free MTS-ESP MINI plugin from https://oddsound.com/mtsespmini.php or the paid MTS-ESP SUITE plugin from https://oddsound.com/mtsespsuite.php by ODDSound.
-Follow the instuctions on the website, where you can also find the User Guide documentation for each product.
+Follow the instructions on the website, where you can also find the User Guide documentation for each product.